 For this reason, some borrowers actually prefer impound accounts, especially those that tend to do a poor job managing their own finances.

 Paying Taxes and Insurance Yourself

 However, if you’re the type that likes full control over your money, you can always pay your property taxes and homeowners insurance yourself.

 In this case, you “waive impounds,” which usually entails paying a fee, such as .125% or .25% of the loan amount at closing.

-Of course, waiving impounds/escrows may also come in the form of a slightly higher mortgage rate if you don’t want to pay the cost out-of-pocket.
+Of course, waiving impounds/escrows may also come in the form of a slightly higher mortgage rate if you don’t want to pay the escrow waiver fee out-of-pocket.

-Either way, there is typically a cost, though you can always try to negotiate to get them waived and still secure a low rate.
+Either way, there is typically a cost, though you can always try to negotiate with the lender to get them waived and still secure a low rate.